Mikhail-Lytov/tron/README.md

 # tron
-a network game implemented using the UDP protocol
-#the game is designed for two users
+a network game implemented using the UDP protocol.
+The game is designed for two users